7Block Labs

 3) Multi‑chain AA adoption: count UserOperationEvent across chains

-UserOperationEvent topic (v0.6) is 0x49628f…1419f.
-Count events by day on mainnet, Base, OP, Polygon using public datasets (or your own ClickHouse lake):
+The UserOperationEvent topic (v0.6) is 0x49628f…1419f.
+You can check out how many events are happening each day on mainnet, Base, OP, and Polygon by diving into public datasets or even using your own ClickHouse lake.
+Here’s how you can do it:

 -- Ethereum mainnet in BigQuery